-Using a workout tracker like my free Google Sheets workout template will help you keep track of your reps, sets, and weights lifted in every workout session.
+Using my free Google Sheets workout tracker will help you keep track of your reps, sets, and weights lifted in every workout session.

 Focus on compound weightlifting exercises and progressive overload.
 Compound exercises involve multiple muscle groups and help you maintain or even build muscle and strength while being in a caloric deficit given that you apply progressive overload into your workout routine.

 4. Include Some Cardio Into Your Training Routine